Guinness Mushroom Chicken Breasts can be made in 30 minutes and this dinner is a delicious way to dress up boring ‘ole chicken!

 Chicken can get boring if you don’t break out of the box.
 It doesn’t have to be.

-The beer soaked button mushrooms in this recipe impart the subtle flavor of the stout.
+The beer soaked button mushrooms in this Guinness Mushroom Chicken Breasts impart the subtle flavor of the stout.

 Spear each bite of chicken with a mouthful of mushrooms and I promise no more boring chicken.